Table of Contents

 Events: Child components can communicate with parent components by triggering custom events that the parent components can manage.

-27. How can you Communicate from Child to Parent Component in LWC?
+27. How can you communicate from Child to Parent Component in LWC?

 28. How can you Render Elements in LWC Conditionally?